ubadineke/hello-world-transfer-hook-program/README.md

-# Whitelist Transfer Hook
+# Hello World Transfer Hook

-This example demonstrates how to implement a transfer hook using the SPL Token 2022 Transfer Hook interface to enforce whitelist restrictions on token transfers.
+This example demonstrates how to implement a basic transfer hook using the SPL Token 2022 Transfer Hook interface to log a simple "Hello Transfer Hook!" message during token transfers.

-In this example, only whitelisted addresses will be able to transfer tokens that have this transfer hook enabled, providing fine-grained access control over token movements.
+In this example, every token transfer will trigger the transfer hook to print a greeting message, providing a foundation for understanding how transfer hooks work and can be extended for more complex functionality.

 ---